Do you want to know what viral content marketing really is?

 Everyone wants all these things and Content Marketing involves a lot of storytelling.
 Not all Content Marketers are storytellers, and it takes years and years of training and practice to become a storyteller, but every content marketer is creative.
 A significant advantage to content marketers is the fact that they have a natural ability to learn storytelling skills.
 All they need to do is build those skills to be able to craft engaging stories, especially in a business and brand context.

 Marketing doesn’t equal selling

 One thing that I see a lot is Marketing simply used as a means to sell.
 Marketing is not selling.
 People are tired of being sold to.
-A typical person gets around 10,000 ads every day, if you combine all the social and online channels they are in.
+A typical person gets around 10,000 ads every day if you combine all the social and online channels they are in.
 They do not want another ad or sale landing in their inbox.
-Many people have an impression that 90% of brands only try to sell by talking only about their products, and spamming their inboxes.
+Many people have the impression that 90% of brands only try to sell by talking only about their products and spamming their inboxes.

 Great marketing shouldn’t feel like selling.
 It is merely a part of the sales funnel.
 As a marketer, you are talking to humans, don’t forget that.
 Just because you are online doesn’t mean you should treat people like bots.
 Humans are still humans, whether online, on social media, or offline.
 You are a human so learn to communicate and treat everyone as human.

 “Many companies have forgotten they sell to actual people.
 Humans care about the entire experience, not just the marketing or sales, or service.
 To really win in the modern age, you must solve for humans.” – Dharmesh Shah, CTO & Co-Founder, Hubspot

 Content marketers can be excellent copywriters.
 They mostly write every single day of their life for diverse types and formats of content.
 However, long blogs and articles cannot be considered as stories just because of their length.
 Many creatives mistake this as the ability to story tell, but this is simply not the same.